 Rock Creek Falls Trail is a 4.9 mile moderately trafficked out and back trail located near Erwin, Tennessee that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash